 Location: 1-15 Laverne Dr, Bradenton Beach, FL 34217

-A cute little main street with shops and restaurants, Bradenton Beach is perfect if you need a break from the beach.
+A cute little main street with shops and restaurants, Bradenton Beach is perfect if you need a break from the beach, and is one of the best things to do in Anna Maria Island!
 From jewelry to clothing, beachy home décor and souvenirs, this cute little town has something for every shopper!

 Morning, noon and night this area is alive.
 From the first coffee of the morning until closing down the bar at night, this area is a fun spot for a day trip from Anna Maria city or even to stay in a vacation rental near Bradenton Beach.